CouncilofLorien/counciloflorien.github.io/docs/cards/K/keys-to-the-white-towers.md

 > Special Item
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > _**Unique.**_ Playable at Barrow-downs.
 During your organization phase, you may: take Fortress of the Towers card from your play deck or discard pile to your hand or discard Fortress of the Towers card if in play by another player.
-Reshuffle your play deck if searched. <br>_"...for long the Elves served as guardians and key-wardens for The White Towers..."_ ***---Kuduk Lore***
+Reshuffle your play deck if searched. <br>_“...for long the Elves served as guardians and key-wardens for The White Towers...”_ ***---Kuduk Lore***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>